Skip to Main Content

 Supporting the real Living Wage

 This doesn’t just help workers, who deserve to earn a wage they and their families can live on.
+It also helps businesses.
 Cardiff Business School found that 93% of Living Wage-accredited companies saw improvements in recruitment, retention, and productivity.
 It’s one of the reasons we encourage the companies your money is invested in to pay the real Living Wage.

-Recently, we’ve focused on the supermarket sector.
-Despite recognition as ‘key workers’ through the Covid-19 pandemic, supermarket staff continue to be one of the largest groups of low-paid workers in the UK.
+We’ve often focused on the retail sector.
+Supermarket staff continue to be one of the largest groups of low-paid workers in the UK today.

-We co-filed a shareholder proposal submitted in the Sainsbury’s annual general meeting, asking them to pay the real Living Wage to all workers and contractors.
-Although the proposal didn’t pass, Sainsbury’s has since increased pay for its London staff to earn the Living Wage.
-We’ll continue to push for the Living Wage across all low paid industries.
+In 2022 we co-filed a shareholder proposal in the Sainsbury’s annual general meeting in which we asked them to pay the real Living Wage to all workers and contractors.
+Although the proposal didn’t pass, Sainsbury’s has since increased pay for its London staff to earn the real Living Wage.
+We’ll continue to push for the Living Wage across all low-paid industries.

 Taking a stand for diversity